kunal-mahatha/passgen-py/KUNAL/lib/readme.md

 `s `  is about the service that user want to use the password for, example **Facebook, Instagram, etc.**

-`-m ` is for number of lowercase chaaracters.
+`sm ` is for number of lowercase chaaracters.

 `bg ` is for number of uppercase chaaracters.